HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Readme.md

  * [Acknowledgements](#acknowledgements)

 ## Problem statement
-In this project, I trained an agent to navigate and collect bananas (yellow and blue) in a large, square world.
+In this project, I trained an agent to maintain its position at the target location for as many time steps as possible.
-If an agent collects a yellow banana, it will get a reward of +1.
-Otherwise, it will get a reward of -1 for collecting a blue banana.
-Therefore, the goal of an agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:

-0 - move forward.
-1 - move backward.
-2 - turn left.
-3 - turn right.
+In this environment, a double-jointed arm can move to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.

 ## Requirements